SPRILA subsidy 2026: what is it and who is eligible?

 What exactly does SPRILA mean?

-Can private individuals apply for SPRILA subsidy?
+Can private individuals apply for the SPRILA subsidy?

 Which charging points does the subsidy apply to?